jypma/modsynth/DuinoRack/README.md

 - Run ATMega and MCP4822 off 5V, it'll be easier
 - We might need a 5V precision reference for the ATMega's ADC (MCP4822 has internal reference)

+## Notes for mainboard v1
+- Remember: one TL074, one MCP6004!
+- Zener diode is an inconvenient footprint.
+Just make it a normal zener THT.
+- Value silkscreen is missing for C29 and C31 (both are 1 µF)
+- Value silkscreen for ICs should be outside of the IC area
+- No markings for power connector orientation
+- Power connector is too close to the board edge
+- MCP6004 isn't stable with the noise from the LEDs and screen.
+Add 2x 100nF (value needs to be tested) in parallel to R17 and R18.
+- To reduce noise, C2 (AVCC cap for the ATMega) should be increased to 10uF (or perhaps in parallel to 100nF)
+- C1 also to 10uF
+- Replace the inrush resistors with links (test: 1Ohm ok?)
+- 1k series resistors for OUTA (R10) and OUTB (R11) mess with the LEDs.
+Replace with 0k (see ioboard for replacement)
+- In order for GATE OUT to reach -4V to +8V:
+  + R49, R50 should be 15k (instead of 75k)
+  + R47, R48 should be 20k (instead of 100k)
+  + 2 extra 15k resistors from the common point of the above 2, to +5V (middle pin of the nearby voltage regulator), with modwire

+## Notes for ioboard v1
+- Value silkscreen is missing for R17, R18, R19 (should be 3.9k)
+- Power and GND pins for screen are reversed, and should be cut and patched.
+Cause is that an earlier selected screen had these in reverse...
+From bottom view of  ioboard:
+  - Rightmost screen pin should be VCC, scrape off solder mask of the actual VCC plane right below the pin, and blob connect.
+  - Pin left of that should be GND, route to left button pin of rightmost encoder (still from bottom view of board).
+Unfortunately, the screen mislabeled GND pin was also the only route for GND to get onto the board.
+So, pin 15 of J4 (top right, bottom view) needs a jumper wire to that same GND encoder leg as well.
+- GND plane wasn't regenerated properly.
+Use copper wire to connect several GND pins after assembly (see prototype).
+Combine with mod above.
+- Attenuator pots are in reverse (bend pins 1 and 3 up, and swap with wires)
+- LEDs for OUTA and OUTB should have 2k series resistor (THT) before going into GND hole.
+- TODO Find a way to inject a 1k series resistor to the actual output jacks for OUTA and OUTB (might only be possible in next revision...)

 # Software
 - For high-detail modules (envelopes, LFO) try to update the MCP from a timer interrupt, so we can update the screen simultaneously?
 Perhaps only interrupt-driven WHILE we update the screen.
   - Otherwise, only update the screen after manual input, or on a low derivative...

 # Potential modules